mitdz95/Python/README.md

 # Python_Pratice
-My repository for python codes on random projects
+My repository of python codes on random projects